mrexhepi/tfcleaner/README.md

 ↑/↓ navigate · space select · a select all · c clean selected · q quit
 ```

-> _GIF placeholder — record a short demo of the TUI here._

 ## Commands

 | Command | Description |